-Summary 2018: The City's two largest open space sites are the Ellwood Mesa/Sperling Preserve and the Lake Los Carneros Natural and Historical Preserve.
+Summary 2019: The City's two largest open space sites are the Ellwood Mesa/Sperling Preserve and the Lake Los Carneros Natural and Historical Preserve.
 Although there are no current individual park plans, general maintenance and management plans for these two sites are implemented on a regular basis.
-A new plan for trail improvements and habitat restoration at the Ellwood site is currently in progress, while the management plan for the Lake Los Carneros site was identified in 2017 as being outdated and requiring restudy by the City in the near future.
-As part of the final Parks, Facilities, and Playgrounds Master Plan, the City will incorporate all of the components of this implementation action.
+The City had submitted an application to the California Coastal Commission in 2016 for trail improvements and habitat restoration at the Ellwood site.
+The application was finally determined to be complete on August 20, 2019 and subsequently approved on October 17, 2019.
+As for Lake Los Carneros, the management plan for the site was identified in 2017 as being outdated and requiring restudy by the City in the near future.

-Notably, on September 27, 2017, the City was issued an Emergency Permit (Case No. G-4-17-0048) by the California Coastal Commission for the removal of 29 Eucalyptus trees on Ellwood Mesa that posed an immediate threat to public safety as well as the restoration of habitat.
+Also of note was the September 27, 2017 issuance of an Emergency Permit (Case No. G-4-17-0048) by the California Coastal Commission to the City for the removal of 29 Eucalyptus trees on Ellwood Mesa that posed an immediate threat to public safety as well as the restoration of habitat.
 Between September and December of 2017, twenty-seven of the 29 trees were removed and the remaining two were pruned.
 The City submitted the application for the follow-on Coastal Development Permit on December 10, 2018 to legalize the work that was performed and to allow the implementation of the conditions of approval of the Emergency Permit.
+After determining this application complete, the Coastal Commission also granted the City approval for this project on October 17, 2019, which will allow the City to perform the much-needed work outlined in the 2018 Implementation Plan for the Ellwood North area of the Eucalyptus grove.

 The grove of Eucalyptus trees serves as habitat area and aggregation site for the Monarch Butterfly, which also serves as one of the City's most popular recreation destinations.
 With 1,260 trees in the area surveyed as dead or dying and 247 of these trees located within falling distance of public designated trails, several trail segments have been temporarily closed throughout the area until a habitat management plan can be developed and all potential hazards are removed, reduced, or otherwise abated.
 Throughout 2018, City Advance Planning staff continued to work with all interested parties to monitor the situation and to refine the development of the final plan for managing and monitoring the entire grove and habitat area.
-The final Monarch Butterfly Habitat Management Plan is anticipated to be completed in early 2019.
-Once adopted, the plan will be incorporated into the final Parks, Facilities, and Playgrounds Master Plan either directly, or by reference.
+The final Monarch Butterfly Habitat Management Plan was completed in early 2019 and adopted by the City Council on March 19, 2019.
+This plan will be incorporated into the final Parks, Facilities, and Playgrounds Master Plan either directly, or by reference, and will be administered and implemented by the Public Works Department.